 The empirical characteristics outlined above affect bond issues, especially in the primary market.
 There are other, however, bond characteristics that can affect bond pricing, especially in the secondary markets.
 These are:

 Junk bonds will require a higher yield to maturity to compensate for their higher credit risk.
-Because of this, junk bonds trade at a lower price than investment grade bonds.
+Because of this, junk bonds trade at a lower price than investment-grade bonds.

 Bonds that are more widely traded will be more valuable than bonds that are sparsely traded.
-Intuitively, an investor will be wary of purchasing a bond that would be harder to sell afterwards.
+Intuitively, an investor will be wary of purchasing a bond that would be harder to sell afterward.
 This drives prices of illiquid bonds down.

 Finally, time to the next coupon payment affects the “actual” price of a bond.
 This is a more complex bond pricing theory, known as ‘dirty’ pricing.
 Dirty pricing takes into account the interest that accrues between coupon payments.
 As the payments get closer, a bondholder has to wait less time before receiving his next payment.
-This drives prices steadily higher, before it drops again right after coupon payment.
+This drives prices steadily higher before it drops again right after coupon payment.

 Thank you for reading CFI’s guide on Bond Pricing.
 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: